gary-crowe/hitlist/README.md

 PyMySQL
 Flask
 flask-sqlalchemy
+SQLAlchemy<1.4
 flask_bootstrap
 flask_wtf
 cryptography
 ```

+NB Notice the SQLAlchemy line.
+This was a bug introduced March 15th wher ethe new Library (1.5) doesn't work.

 ## Deployment Steps

 To deploy this sample Python web application from the OpenShift web console, you should select ``python:3`` or ``python:latest``.